mikejohnson51/hydrofabric3D/README.md

 # Example

-This is a basic example which shows you how to cut cut cross sections for a network.
+This is a basic example which shows you how to cut cross sections for a network.

 ## Define Network